Parton distributions in the shockwave formalism: Tranverse-momentum-dependent and collinear parton distributions

 Because of the delta function, this expression only depends on $V_C[\xt,\xt] =1$.
 In the end, we can then rewrite the quark TMD as

 which verifies the connection to the quark GTMD.

 For specific gauge links, we get

-The result for the future-pointing gauge link agrees with the quark TMD computed in Ref.~\cite{Marquet:2009ca}.
+The result for the future-pointing gauge link agrees with the quark TMD computed in Ref.~\cite{Marquet:2009ca}, along with Ref.~\cite{Mueller:1999wm} once the large-$Q^2$ limit is taken (see Ref.~\cite{Marquet:2009ca} for the detailed derivation of this limit).
 We see that these expressions only differ in the Wilson-line structures that are related to each other by complex conjugation.
 For this reason, the imaginary parts of the corresponding distributions in position space differ by a minus sign, which is a direct verification of the Sivers asymmetry between the TMDs that appear in Drell--Yan and SIDIS ~\cite{Collins:2002kn,Brodsky:2002cx,Boussarie:2023izj}.

 For antiquarks, the TMD is defined as~\cite{Collins:2011zzd}:

 The relevant diagrams are shown in Fig.~\ref{fig:antiquark_TMD} , giving us:

 Switching the integration variables $q \to -q$ and $q' \to - q'$, we can compare this to the quark case~\eqref{eq:quark_TMD_SIDIS} and note that only the Wilson-line structure is changed to its complex conjugate: